Political Science (POL)

 Offered Fall, Spring

-The first course of a two-course sequence - Poll 300 and POL 301 - that examines the fundamentals of research design in political science.
+The first course of a two-course sequence - POL 300 and POL 301 - that examines the fundamentals of research design in political science.
 Satisfies Graduation Writing Assessment Requirement (GWAR).
+A grade of C or better in this course fulfills the GWAR requirement for all Political Science and Behavioral Science majors and minors.

 Offered Fall, Spring